sahat/ember-sass-express-starter/README.md

 ## TODO
 - Authentication (Local + Facebook)
 - ~~Express Middleware~~
+- Offline.js
+- Notification when server is shut down
+- Bootstrap navbar

 ## Tests
 There are currently no actual Ember tests, but I plan to add QUnit tests in the future.
 Why QUnit and not Mocha or Jasmine?
 QUnit is the default testing framework in Ember, and I have no preference for any testing framework, so I chose to stick with the defaults.
 But of course feel free to swap it for something else.